Windows 10 Fixes

 When done, click the "Restart Windows" button.

-After restarting, RuntimeBroker will not be bothering anyone ever again.
+After restarting, RuntimeBroker should not be bothering you again.

 3 - Cortana